Quick start

 The onboarding modal walks you through the first few project steps and then brings you straight to creating your first ticket.
 You can click one of the sample tickets to get started fast, or write your own if you already know what you want the agents to work on.

 For now, let's go ahead and submit the first ticket.
-“Analyze this project” is a good first one.
-The agent dropdown defaults to one implementation using your Default profile for integrations, if it is available for the project.
-Otherwise, it falls back to the best available agent for your configured credentials.
+"Analyze this project" is a good first one.
+The agent dropdown defaults to one implementation using your Default agent profile, if it is available for the project.
+Otherwise, Superconductor will pick the best available agent based on your credits or credentials.
 You can also pick different agents if you'd like to compare.
 Here I am selecting an Opus 4.7 and a Codex GPT-5.5.

 Ticket implementations